SnapHR/php-tech-test/README.md

 - Use Laravel or Symfony 4 + GraphQL.
 - Use the built in PHP server for the local environment.
 - Use a local storage technique (CSV, SQLite, …) to save the data.
+- Use a schema file to represent the inputs, types, queries and mutations.

 ## Valued aspects
 We will evaluate different aspects of the application.
 Such as